 - You have administrative privileges within Splunk (our app requires particular permissions)

-DNS resolution events may be obtained from your name servers, full-packet capture (e.g. Bro IDS), or infrastructure processing outbound HTTP requests (e.g. Blue Coat ProxySG or Zscaler).
+DNS resolution events may be obtained from your name servers, full-packet capture (e.g. Zeek or Suricata), or infrastructure processing outbound HTTP requests (e.g. Blue Coat ProxySG or Zscaler).
 IP events are commonly logged by firewalls, but may be obtained from IDS logs, Splunk Stream, or other sources.

 Install the application within Splunk by browsing to Apps > Manage Apps > Find more apps online, and searching for Network Behavior Analytics, or downloading the package from Splunkbase and uploading to your Search Head.
 Follow the on-screen installation steps and restart Splunk.

 The first time that you run Network Behavior Analytics for Splunk, the app will contact our licensing server to provision an API key.
-Upon generating a key, activate the product to view alerts and use the dashboards.
+Upon generating a key, verify your email address to view alerts and use the dashboards.
 An activated API key is unrestricted for 30 days for evaluation purposes.

-Adhere to the terms of service and generate the key as follows:
+Adhere to the terms of service and generate an API key as follows:

 If you are an existing AlphaSOC customer, select I'm an existing user to reset or provide your AlphaSOC API key to complete installation.
 Please contact email@example.com if you run into any difficulties.